 Most dogs are responsible drinkers and can regulate their hydration needs independently, leaving our responsibility to check and refill the water bowl.

 With such high demand for hydration, access to clean, fresh water is essential for dogs.
-After all, the average-sized adult requires an amount of two 16 oz water bottles daily.
+After all, the average-sized adult requires an amount of one 33.8 oz bottle of smart water daily.

 Remember, any signs of irregular water drinking or eating require your veterinarian’s attention.
 It’s likely a sign of a more significant health problem in your dog.